 Okay, let me tell you about these Roti Jala (Net Lacy Pancakes).

 I first saw a photo of Roti Jala on Google+ a over a year ago.
+They looked quite different than roti (flatbread) I grew up eating in Indian.
 And at that very moment I told to myself that I would learn how to make them.
 They just looked so enticing to me.
 And then I googled roti jala and found so many awesome recipes.
 I saw so different roti jala recipes so many times that I actually made them virtually many times before I made these in real for the first time! 🙂

 I figured that they would be complicated to make, but they are really just as simple as making crepes.